 If Oxford University has been around for 924 years, the Lindy Effect would imply that they may well be around for another 924 years.
 Using this rule, going with Manulife (since 1887) or Canada Life (1891) wouldn’t be a bad bet (though this is only a heuristic, not a rule).

 However, if worse comes to worst, Assuris should have your back.
-Assuris is an industry-funded organization that will provide 85% of your insurance benefit (with some caveats) in case your insurance company fails.
-Much like Canada Deposit Insurance Corporation that insures your bank account in case the bank fails, having this backstop adds trust to an insurance firm’s offering.
+Assuris is an industry-funded organization that will provide 85% of your life insurance benefit (with some caveats) in case your life insurance company fails.
+Much like Canada Deposit Insurance Corporation that insures your bank account in case the bank fails, having this backstop adds trust to a life insurance firm’s offering.

 Choose the Right Life Insurance Policy